 Over time, your jawbone will naturally regenerate and become strong enough to support a dental implant.

 Have you been diagnosed with gingivitis?
 Are you concerned you might be suffering from gum disease?
-Call Boca Smile Center to schedule an appointment with Dr. Capellan.
+Call Boca Smile Center to schedule an appointment with our on-site periodontist Dr. Capellan.

 Our Boca Raton dental team will take the time to do a thorough exam and discuss your oral health concerns with you before beginning any gum disease treatment you need.